-Healthy tuna macaroni salad is a healthy take on a classic macaroni salad.
-It's a creamy macaroni salad made with simple ingredients and it is just as flavorful as the classic favorite and perfect for a side dish, healthy lunch or a main course.
+This healthy tuna macaroni salad recipe is a healthy take on a classic macaroni salad.
+It’s a creamy macaroni salad made with simple ingredients and it is just as flavorful as the classic favorite and perfect for a side dish, healthy lunch or a main course.

 This is the perfect salad to serve with grilled onion burgers or Bubba burgers at your next summer party or to bring to a potluck.

-- It's healthier!
-Made with a lot of fresh chopped veggies, Greek yogurt and avocado mayonnaise.
+- It’s healthier!
+Made with a lot of fresh chopped fresh veggies, Greek yogurt and avocado mayonnaise.

-- It's a simple salad that comes together quickly and can be served as a main course or a side dish.
+- It’s one of those simple summer salads that comes together quickly and can be served as a main course or a side dish.

 - It's a versatile recipe!
 Use any combination of ingredients, and you can even make it gluten-free or dairy-free!